 Later, she said through her spokesman that their complaints were baseless.

 "The governor's executive order very clearly applies to criminals, while protecting witnesses, victims and anyone else who approaches law enforcement for assistance.
-The liberal politicians who attended today's sanctuary rally are free to stand with the 12 percent of

 The legislators were not appeased.
 They said Martinez had crafted an Arizona-style immigration order to ingratiate herself with a segment of the Republican Party.